 The Teachers’ Outdoor Environmental Education Fund (TOEEF) was established by Pete Ostlind in memory of his wife, Sue Spaeth, a Wisconsin native and elementary school teacher.
-Additional support for the Teachers’ Outdoor Fund is provided by the Caerus Foundation, Chabot Family Foundation, and future bequests from Natural Resources Foundation members.
-Since 2009, TOEEF has provided $30,532 to 36 different school projects across Wisconsin.
+Since 2009, TOEEF has provided $35,439 to 38 different school projects across Wisconsin.

 Grants are awarded annually to public school teachers (K-12) for outdoor environmental education projects.
 Grants are typically limited to a maximum of $1,000.